mpwillson/pcloud/README_playlist.md

 # NOTES

-`playlist.py` is written in Python 3.
-Tested with versions 3.8 and 3.9.

 pCloud collections consist of a name, a type (1 for playlists) and a set of file identifiers (fileids).
 Fileids can be provided at the time of collection creation, or at a later time via the